jawills/thumbnail-saver/USAGE.md

 ## Saving Thumbnails

-You can save thumbnails in two ways:

-### Method 1: Right-Click Context Menu (Recommended)
 1. **Browse YouTube** (homepage, search results, playlists, etc.)
 2. **Right-click on any video thumbnail** (the video image)
 3. **Select "Save Thumbnail"** from the context menu
 4. A notification will appear confirming the thumbnail was saved
    - Works on any YouTube page with video thumbnails
    - No need to visit the watch page!

-### Method 2: Save Button on Watch Page
-1. **Visit a YouTube video page** (e.g., `https://www.youtube.com/watch?v=VIDEO_ID`)
-2. **Look for the red "Save Thumbnail" button** in the top-right corner of the page
-   - The button appears automatically when you're on a video page
-   - It's positioned near the top-right, fixed on the page
-3. **Click the "Save Thumbnail" button**
-   - The button will change to "Saving..." while processing
-   - Once saved, it will show "✓ Saved" in green
-   - The video title, thumbnail URL, and tags are automatically extracted and saved

 ## Viewing Saved Thumbnails